HuskyHacks/O-Course/README.md

 ## Setup (5 mins)

+**Note**: there is an accessible argument for the install script to make it a little more screenreader friendly.
+Simply pass it the `--accessible` argument to run without extra ASCII art.

 In your fresh install of Kali Linux:

 1. Right-click on the Desktop and select "Open Terminal Here"